soda-chanh/SDCollectionView/README.md

 @property (nonatomic, strong) NSString *imageUrl;
 ```

+## Controllers for each cell

 I create an `SDBaseCellController` for each model to handle its complex logic.
 The array of `SDBaseCellControllers` now acts as the dataSource for my UICollectionView.

 The `SDBaseCellController` maps to the SDModel and cell.
-The controller handles configurable and touches
+The controller handles configurable and touches.

 ```
 @property (weak, nonatomic) id<SDCellControllerDelegate> delegate;